 Which is better, a gas fire pit or wood?

-A lot of people might ask what makes a gas fire pit more preferable than those that use wood.
-Well, when we talk about convenience, it is undeniable that the gas fire pit sets the bar high because it can be easily turned on or off using a switch.
+Many people might ask what makes a gas fire pit more preferable than those that use wood.
+Well, when we talk about convenience, it is undeniable that the gas fire pit sets the bar high because it can easily turn on or off using a switch.

 What are lava rocks?